sanjib1990/waterfront/readme.md

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).

+## Requirement

+- node and npm
+- php > 5.6

+## Setup

+- Clone the repository
+- Navigate to the root folder and run `composer install`
+- run `npm install`
+- Last, run the webpack, `npm run dev`.
+Commands can be seen in `package.json`

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
 All security vulnerabilities will be promptly addressed.